Timeline: Spain's economic crisis

-Here is a look at Spain's economy since 2008 as workers walk out on strike a day before a new austerity budget.
+Here is a timeline on Spain's economy since 2008 as the new government announced billion of euros of cuts on Friday in a foretaste of tougher austerity to come.

-March 2008: - Prime Minister Jose Luis Rodriguez Zapatero wins a second term in office but fails to secure an outright majority in parliament.
+March 2008: - Prime Minister Jose Luis Rodriguez Zapatero wins a second term in office but fails to secure an outright majority in parliament, leaving his Socialist government reliant on regional parties to pass legislation.
+He implements a campaign pledge to give each taxpayer a 400-euro rebate.

 Third Quarter 2008: - Economy officially enters recession as a decade-long property and credit bubble bursts.